 Why it’s important to have a pension if you’re self-employed

-While the vast majority of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
-Employers are obliged to automatically enrol their employees into a workplace pension scheme but if you’re self-employed then it’s up to you to start a pension.
+While the vast majority of employees are paying into a pension, amongst self-employed workers the figure is only 16%.
+Employers are obliged to automatically enrol their employees into a workplace pension scheme but if you’re self-employed then it’s up to you to set up a self-employed pension.

 Not only is pension saving an important consideration if you’re self-employed, but pensions come with some unique benefits, including: